tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 ## Backend server address and implemented endpoints

-I use this free service provider Render
+I use this free service provider Render.
+The site for the service is ...

 ```
 GET     /api/expenses                        get ALL the expenses
-GET     /api/expenses/:id                    get expense by id
+GET     /api/expenses/1                      get expense by id
-GET     /api/expenses/month/:month           get expense by month
+GET     /api/expenses/month/2                get expense by month
-GET     /api/expenses/category/:type         get expense by expense category type
+GET     /api/expenses/category/food          get expense by expense category type
 GET     /api/expense/expense/totalsum        get total expense sum
-GET     /api/expense/expense/lt10/:amount    get amounts that are less than 10
+GET     /api/expense/expense/lt10/10         get amounts that are less than 10
-GET     /api/expense/expense/gt10/:amount    get amounts that are greater than 10
+GET     /api/expense/expense/gt10/10         get amounts that are greater than 10
+GET     /api/expense/expense/shop/Prisma     get expense by shop name

-DELETE  /api/expenses/:id                    delete expense by id (so one item from the list)
+DELETE  /api/expenses/7                      delete expense by id (so one item from the list)

 POST    /---                                 add new expense

-PUT     /api/expense/:id                     update certain expense using id to find it
+PUT     /api/expense/7                     update certain expense using id to find it
 ```

+The ":x" is the variable used in the router path to

 ### How to use this project (locally)